aosabook/500lines/flow-shop/README.txt

  -{ Flow Shop Scheduling }-

-The flow shop scheduling problem is a well-studied optimization problem in which we must determine the procesing time for various tasks on a set of machines.
+The flow shop scheduling problem is a well-studied optimization problem in which we must determine the processing time for various tasks on a set of machines.
 In particular, every flow shop problem consists of n machines and m jobs.
 Each job is made up of exactly n tasks, and we can assume that the ith task of a job must use